North Central median real estate price is $126,771, which is less expensive than 94.9% of New York neighborhoods and 91.5% of all U.S. neighborhoods.

 In addition, the North Central neighborhood stands out for having an average per capita income lower than 95.8% of the neighborhoods in the United States.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the North Central neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the North Central neighborhood buck this trend.
 25.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.4% of U.S. neighborhoods.

 Did you know that the North Central neighborhood has more West Indian and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.9% of this neighborhood's residents have West Indian ancestry and 8.9% have Haitian ancestry.